Staff

 Director

-Ronald P. Rohner, Director of the Center, is Executive Director and former president of the International Society for Interpersonal Acceptance and Rejection.
-He received the American Psychological Association (APA) Award for Distinguished Contributions to the International Advancement of Psychology in 2004.
-He also received the APA Outstanding International Psychologist Award from the USA for 2008, and the APA Henry David International Mentoring Award in 2017.
+Ronald P. Rohner, former President of ISIPAR, is a recipient of the American Psychological Association Award for Distinguished Contributions to the International Advancement of Psychology, the Outstanding International Psychologist Award from the USA, the Henry David International Mentoring Award, and the Jean Lau Chin Award for Outstanding Professional Psychologist in International Leadership Contribution.
+In 2020 he received the Lifetime Achievement Award from the Society for Cross-Cultural Research.
 Visit Dr. Rohner’s faculty webpage.

 khaleque